Starkscan

 Current behavior:

-• POST {baseUrl}/mcp accepts one JSON-RPC message per request
+• POST https://api.starkscan.co/mcp or POST {appBaseUrl}/api/mcp accepts one JSON-RPC message per request

-• notifications and JSON-RPC responses return 202 Accepted
+• JSON-RPC notifications return 202 Accepted without a response body

 Smoke-test the remote MCP path